naeem91/memory-grid/README.md

 ## [Play Here](https://naeem91.github.io/memory-grid/)

 ## Develop
+- Install node and npm
-- Install node, npm and package dependencies
+- Install package dependencies. run `npm install` in root directory
 - Running `npm run build` will build the game in the `dist` and `docs` directories